zilnhoj/verify_config_files/README.md

 - create a new Git branch i.e. git checkout -b branch-name
 - follow the instructions below

-## Updating sheet_tab_names.jsoon
+## Updating sheet_tab_names.json

-This file set the google sheet name, and tabs names for the Google sheet where the final data set will be sent to
+This file sets the Google sheet and tabs names for where the final data set will be sent to

 Create a Google sheet using the format
 - name to be called the name of the service [RP]
-- 2 tabs in the sheet to be called Performance Measures and Funnel
+- two tabs in the sheet to be called Performance Measures and Funnel

-to update the file
+To update the file
 - copy one of the entries
 - paste to to the end of the file just before the closing curly brace
 - make sure it is separated from the previous entry with a comma